How to Use Brain Science to Reduce Anxiety, Manage Stress & Make Healthier Choices

 As the founder of Badass Breakthrough Academy and a Physiologist, I love designing practical ways we can use the physiology of our body to improve our health and performance!

-Recently, I was sharing with academy students “Biggest Bang for Your Buck” strategies to quickly shift the biochemistry of our brains to a state conducive of productivity, high-performance and progression of our goals.
+Recently, I was sharing with academy students “Biggest Bang for Your Buck” strategies to quickly shift the biochemistry of our brains to a state conducive to productivity, improved mind-body performance and progression of our goals.

-The Bottom-line Is: When you understand the basic science of how your body works, it’s much easier to respond to its signals and do something about them!
+The Bottom-line Is: When you understand the basic science of how your body works, it’s much easier to respond to its signals to maximize our health and feel our best!

 Here’s a sample of what we learned and how you can use this simple, yet powerful strategy to help decrease everyday anxiety and better manage times when you feel a little down, anxious or frustrated.